espy/hoodie-plugin-tutorial/README.md

 ## Introduction

-Hoodie, in itself, is basically a small, solid core that handles data storage, sync and authentication.
-Everything else is a modular addition that can be coupled to this core.
+Hoodie is a small core that handles data storage, sync and authentication.
+Everything else is a plugin that can be added to this core.
 Our goal is to make Hoodie as extensible as possible, while keeping the core tiny.

 ### What is a Hoodie plugin?